List of Marvel Comics characters: A: Aireo

-Aireo is a fictional character appearing in American comic books published by Marvel Comics.

-Aireo is an Inhuman who can become lighter than air and thus fly at will.
+Aireo is an Inhuman who can become lighter than air and thus fly at will as well as possessing aerokinesis.
 Aireo is one of several criminals who the Inhuman ruler Black Bolt finds guilty of treason and is banished from the Hidden Land of the Inhumans to another dimension, where Black Bolt's brother Maximus recruits them all as part of his military.

-When Maximus captures the Fantastic Four and the Inhuman Royal Family, he selects Aireo as one of his loyal guards.
-When the prisoners escape, Maximus and his followers escape in a rocket.

-Aireo some time later engages in a crime spree.

 Aireo later takes the name Skybreaker and became a member of the super-villain group Force of Nature, acting as super-powered enforcers of the extremist environmental group 'Project: Earth'.
 Force of Nature came into conflict with the New Warriors, fighting in the Amazon rainforest.
 Later, the two groups fight in the fictional country of Trans-Sabal.

 During the Dark Reign storyline, Skybreaker becomes a registered hero as part of Oregon's new Initiative team along with the other members of Force of Nature.
-Skybreaker then assisted his teammates into attacking the seceding superhero team Heavy Hitters.

-During the Siege storyline, Skybreaker was present with the Force of Nature when Norman Osborn initiated the Siege of Asgard.
+Air-Walker

+Gabriel Lan is a member of the Xandarian Nova Corps and the captain of the diplomatic and exploratory spaceship Way-Opener.
+Returning from a mission in space, the Way-Opener was confronted by Galactus, who abducts Lan and offers to transform him into a herald, in a similar fashion to the Silver Surfer.

+A willing Lan accepts and becomes the Air-Walker.
+Pyreus Kril, the Way-Opener's officer and Lan's friend, becomes obsessed with finding Galactus after the abduction.
+Lan becomes devoted to Galactus, and the closest thing he has to a friend.
+On one journey to seek a planet for sustenance for Galactus, he battles the alien Ovoids, who kill Lan.
+Galactus transfers a portion of Lan's soul into an android body.
+The android lacks Lan's original personality and believes itself to be him.
+Thor later destroys the android in battle.
+Firelord and the Surfer eventually revive the android to aid in a battle against Morg, who completely destroys Air-Walker.

+Lan's consciousness is absorbed into the computer of Galactus' ship, where he directs Galactus to uninhabited worlds.
+He is restored to physical form and battles the Annihilation Wave alongside his fellow Heralds, but is destroyed once again.